rvdz/hapycolor/docs/source/targets.rst

 Those variables will then be defined when exporting a palette to the target.

+i3
+--
+The class :class:`hapycolor.targets.i3.I3` implements three features:

+- Sets the border and split colors.
+Currently it defines two variables, `$split_color` and `$border_color` and sets the i3's variable `client.focused`.
+This last variable asks for four colors: the border, the background, the text and the split color, but currently it only defines the border, background with `$border_color` and the split color with, as you guessed, `$split_color`, leaving the text color unaltered.
+    There are other options regarding i3's colors: `client.focused_inactive`, `client.unfocused`, `client.urgent` and `client.background`, but this
+    class does not supports them yet.
+- Inserts yabar's execution command into i3's configuration, if yabar is enabled
+- Inserts `feh`'s command in order to set the wallpaper, if this target was enabled

 How to add a target?
 --------------------
 In order to add a target, two steps are required: